 |Leica X Vario||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 |Leica V-LUX 2||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X Typ 113 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Typ 113 and the D850 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the D850 followed on from the Nikon D810.
+The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.